-Join Reich and Petch for a presentation about their process of creation, successful design tips and stories about some of their biggest successes.
+Join Reich and Petch for a presentations surrounding their process of creation, successful design tips and stories about some of their biggest successes.

 Reich and Petch have worked on the Canadian Air and Space Museum, Cleveland Museum of Natural History, Canadian Museum of Civilization, the Royal Ontario Museum, the Canadian Museum of Nature, the Toronto Zoo, the Smithsonian Institution, the National Museum of American History and the Aukland Museum.